 Service system responses and culturally designed practice frameworks to address the needs of Aboriginal and Torres Strait Islander children exposed to domestic and family violence

-Researchers will utilise an action research methodology and recruit and support local Aboriginal and Torres Strait Islander community-based researchers to engage stakeholders, community leaders, children and families to understand the nature, experiences and impacts of Aboriginal and Torres Strait Islander childhood exposure to DFV.
+Researchers utilised an action research methodology and recruited and supported local Aboriginal and Torres Strait Islander community-based researchers to engage stakeholders, community leaders, children and families to understand the nature, experiences and impacts of Aboriginal and Torres Strait Islander childhood exposure to DFV.

-Action research meetings will identify critical elements of success, challenges and barriers, and cultural wisdom that has enabled effective strategies to be developed that have addressed DFV for children and families.
+Action research meetings identified critical elements of success, challenges and barriers, and cultural wisdom that has enabled effective strategies to be developed and address DFV for children and families.

-Using existing networks within the Queensland Aboriginal and Torres Strait Islander Child Protection Peak (QATSICPP) and the Secretariat of National Aboriginal and Islander Child Care (SNAICC), the team will disseminate best practice resources across service systems.
-We will incorporate considerations for adaptation in different jurisdictions to help to ensure wide use.
+Using existing networks within the Queensland Aboriginal and Torres Strait Islander Child Protection Peak (QATSICPP) and the Secretariat of National Aboriginal and Islander Child Care (SNAICC), the team will disseminate findings and resources across service systems.

 Garth Morgan, CEO, QATSICPP